Dicklesworthstone/llm_multi_round_coding_tournament/README.md

 >
 >Note that grok3 does not yet have an api, so for that model, substitute it with the model mistral-large-latest

-And I attached this README file and the a couple of the `aisuite` files (the main readme file, the sample .env file, and an example iPython notebook) to the prompt.
+And I attached this README.md file and the a couple of the `aisuite` files (the main readme file, the sample .env file, and an example iPython notebook) to the prompt.

 I did need to follow up with this comment, mercilessly mocking it for its initial lackluster code: